Men of Israel: Reaction

 After the film's release in July 2009, Lucas wrote a letter on August 31 to the website GoGay, Israel's largest LGBT Internet site, admonishing closeted Israeli gays.
 He wrote the letter after Israeli men "started hitting me up on the web site, inviting me to hook up, then said they're not out.
 They're delusional.
 They're cruising this web site, benefiting from the fights of other people.
 They think the gay movement has nothing to do with them, that the shooting of gay youths in Tel Aviv has nothing to do with them.
 What reason is there to be in the closet in Israel in 2009?
 It's embarrassing."

-Conspiracy theorist Max Blumenthal claimed that the film was shot in "a Palestinian village that was ethnically cleansed by Zionist militias in 1948."
+Max Blumenthal claimed that the film was shot in "a Palestinian village that was ethnically cleansed by Zionist militias in 1948."
 Nadia Awad, a Palestinian-American filmmaker, referred to this as "desecration porn".
 Brett Remkus Britt argued that this movie is pinkwashing the Israeli occupation of Palestinian land.
 Evangelos Tziallas stated that Lucas, through this film, attempted to reinforce the symbolic distinction between East and West.